scottleechua/scottleechua.github.io/_puzzles/workshops.md

 title: Workshops
 description: Resources from workshops on escape room and puzzle design
 og_image: puzzle-workshops-cover.png
-image_alt: Black and white photo of a Rubik's cube with duct tape along the edges.
+image_alt: Black and white photograph of a rubik's cube with duct tape along the edges.
 add_period: true
 importance: 3
 ---